kavya-kumar94/Dotify/README.md

 * [Ruby on Rails](https://rubyonrails.org/)
 * [PostgreSQL](https://www.postgresql.org/)
 * [Amazon Web Services](https://aws.amazon.com/)
+### Code Snippets
+Tracker that moves as the duration of the song changes

 ### Features
 #### Create and delete a Playlist
 Playlists can be created on any of the index pages and can be edited and deleted